markwkiehl/particle_device_blueprint/README.md

 Control of the Particle hardware remotely from the Blynk web dashboard or mobile app is accomplished using a Blynk webhook and the Particle HTTP API. &nbsp; When the state of the switch widget on the Blynk web dashboard or mobile app is changed, a Blynk webhook assigned to the same datastream is called. &nbsp; The webhook makes a Particle HTTP API call to a Particle cloud function with a device unique token that sends data to the Particle hardware. &nbsp;

-In the [Blynk.Console](https://blynk.cloud/), navigate to ‘Settings -> Webhooks’ and create one new webhooks for datastream V16 based on the information shown in the image below. &nbsp; Substitute your Particle [device ID](https://console.particle.io/) and the 40 character access token you generated earlier in the corresponding form fields. &nbsp;  Your 24 character Particle device ID is available in the [Particle console[(https://console.particle.io/). &nbsp;
+In the [Blynk.Console](https://blynk.cloud/), navigate to ‘Settings -> Webhooks’ and create one new webhook for datastream V16 based on the information shown in the image below. &nbsp; Substitute your Particle [device ID](https://console.particle.io/) and the 40 character access token you generated earlier in the corresponding form fields. &nbsp;  Your 24 character Particle device ID is available in the [Particle console[(https://console.particle.io/). &nbsp;

 The 'DEVICE' field in the form is the Blynk device, selectable from a drop down list. &nbsp;